 Ventriculoperitoneal (VP) Shunt

-While shunts do not work for every person with NPH, many people experience symptom relief.
+While NPH VP shunts do not work for every person with NPH, many people experience symptom relief.
 The shunt allows the fluid to drain out of the brain, which prevents the ventricles from enlarging.
 This may help a patient walk better, regain bladder control and think more clearly.
-A successful shunt placement tends to help more with walking and bladder control than with dementia.
+A successful NPH VP shunt placement tends to help more with walking and bladder control than with dementia.

 Regular follow-up care is important to identify any changes that could indicate problems with the shunt.
 Complications may include valve malfunction or catheter obstruction in the shunt system, or physical complications related to fluid drainage.
 These include:

 - Subdural hygroma, a collection of cerebrospinal fluid beneath the outermost membrane of the brain

 - Subdural hematoma, a collection of blood on the surface of the brain

 - Headache associated with over-draining of cerebrospinal fluid

 Other risks include those related to shunt placement, such as catheter malposition, intracerebral hematoma (bleeding within the brain) and shunt infection.